huandu/goroutine/README.md

 ## How it works ##

-Go program is a statically built binary.
-The runtime inside a binary is statically linked.
+Go runtime inside a Go program binary is statically linked.
 It means, if I know Go version and runtime source code for this version, I can copy struct declaration from runtime package source to my package and cast runtime internal pointers to its underlying struct safely.
-As Go is an open source project, I can always find the right struct for an interesting runtime pointer and then manipulate it.
+As Go source code is open for everyone, I can always find the right struct for an interesting runtime pointer and then manipulate it.

-In this package, I just get current goroutine pointer (copy the `getg()` implementation from compiler) and cast it to a right struct.
-It sounds simple.
-However, the struct `g` refers many other internal types defined in `runtime` package.
-I cannot simply copy some necessary types to my package to make it work.
+In this package, I just get current goroutine pointer (copy the `getg()` implementation from compiler), cast it to a right struct and then return the id.
+It sounds simple but of course not.
+The struct `g` refers to many other internal types defined in `runtime` package.
+I cannot simply copy some necessary types to make it work.
 I have to scan all types and constants in `runtime` and its internal packages to make the struct `g` well defined.
 Another challenge is that Go authors update `runtime` structs in nearly every major version (or even in a minor version).
-I have to maintain hacked code for every Go release.
+I have to maintain hacked code for every Go release respectively.
 I develop a semi-automatical tool to make things easier.
-I guess I may need to think of other better way to avoid to generate hacked source for every Go release.
+The tool is not smart enough.
+I may need to think of other better way to avoid to generate hacked source code for every Go release.

-NOTE: Starting from go1.7.2, Go compiler generates some constants definition for `runtime` package according to build flags and environment when building.
-It makes current hack impossible to handle all posibile flag and environment combinations.
+NOTE: Starting from go1.7.2, Go compiler generates some constant definitions for `runtime` package according to build flags and environment when building.
+It makes current hack impossible to handle all posibile flags and environment combinations.
 I make a hack to detour it and no impact to the major task of this package - get goroutine id.
 However, it's not a perfect solution.
-If I want to do more tricks in runtime, such constants may bother me.

-I'm think of a perfect solution.
+I'm thinking of a perfect solution.
 If you have any suggestion, please open issue and let me know.
 Many thanks.

 ## License ##